Articles

 Universal opt-out signals

-Contrary to the California, Colorado, and Connecticut privacy laws, the CDPA does not include the obligation to implement universal opt-out signals such as opting out of personalized advertising via browser settings.
+Unlike California, Colorado, and Connecticut privacy laws, the CDPA does not include the obligation to implement universal opt-out signals, such as opting out of personalized advertising via browser settings.

 The Colorado, Connecticut, and Virginia privacy laws require businesses to obtain consent for the collection and processing of sensitive data.

-Iowa's CDPA, on the other hand, does not include such a requirement; it only requires data controllers to provide the right to opt out of the processing of sensitive data processing.
+Iowa's CDPA, on the other hand, does not include such a requirement; it only requires data controllers to provide the right to opt out of the processing of sensitive data.

 Given that the EU GDPR has the most stringent privacy law requirements worldwide, it is no surprise that CDPA is slightly less strict.
 Let’s have a look at the key differences between the two laws.